 In an ideal world, no accidents or mishaps would happen anywhere.
 But unfortunately, they do.
 And they can happen anytime, even on the most well-maintained and well-managed property.
 An icy sidewalk or a tenant’s wild party can bring unanticipated injuries to a visitor on your rental property.
 Even though the circumstances weren’t your fault, you, as the owner, would likely be the target of the lawsuit if the guest decided to sue.

 Your personal assets would be at risk in the lawsuit if you personally owned the rental property.
 But if you instead form a Limited Liability Company to own the property, you establish your real estate holding as a separate entity from your personal self.
 Therefore, your personal assets would be protected, and only the LLC’s assets would be exposed in the lawsuit.

 With much of what happens at an investment property beyond your control, that’s peace of mind that can help you sleep at night!

-An LLC Offers Tax Advantages
+Offers Tax Advantages